SbonileM/SbonileM/README.md

 - 👀 I’m interested in building software systems and applications
 - 🌱 I’m currently learning Microsoft Sharepoint
 - 💞️ I’m looking to collaborate on .Net 6 and  PHP websites
-- 📫 How to reach me ...
+- 📫 How to reach me email: sbonilemambuka158@gmail.com or call 0849162934

 <!---
 SbonileM/SbonileM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.